Who needs a BSN number?

 A BSN is required for a variety of administrative procedures in the Netherlands.
 You’ll need one in order to work, open a bank account, arrange health insurance, visit a doctor or hospital, or apply for benefits.
 If you leave the Netherlands and later return, you’ll keep the same citizen service number when you re-register with the municipality.

 When you register with your local municipality (for a short or long stay) you’ll be assigned a citizen service number (BSN).
 For either procedure, you’ll need to make an appointment with the municipality (gemeente) in which you live.
 Alternatively, some international newcomers are eligible to complete the process with IN Amsterdam (service fees may apply).

 Short stay migrants

-- Upon arrival in the Amsterdam Area, simply register with the municipality in which you will be resident.
-Upon completing registration for the first time, you will be assigned a BSN, which will be mailed to your home address following the appointment.
+- Within five days of arriving in the Amsterdam Area, make an appointment to register with the municipality in which you will live.
+Upon completing registration for the first time, you will be assigned a BSN, which will typically be mailed to your home address following the appointment.

 - Alternatively, IN Amsterdam offers streamlined services to highly skilled migrants and EU citizens living in a partner municipality.
 Find out more about organising municipal registration (and receiving your BSN) as part of that process via IN Amsterdam (service fees may apply).